danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 First, make sure that the developer mode is enabled: Settings > About Phone > Developer Mode.

-To install a click package from the command line on your Ubuntu touch device, the file must first be pushed to the device:
+Push the click file to your device:

 ```bash
 daniel@laptop:~$ adb push org.ubuntu.myapp_0.1.0_armhf.click /home/phablet/Downloads/
 ```

-Then, login on the device and install the package:
+Now, we can login on the device and install the package:

 ```bash
 daniel@laptop:~$ adb shell